Cracking Energy Codes: The Role of Climate in Architecture & Opening Glass Wall Projects

 inside-of-chicago-taqueria-with-opening-glass-walls

 In the northern Midwest, temperatures change dramatically by season.
 Summer is beautiful and sunny, while winters can be cold and harsh.
 Opening glass walls need to have low U-Values to accommodate this region.
-The single track sliding HSW60 has a low U-Value to both protect occupants and the energy-efficiency of the building.
+The single track stacking HSW60 has a low U-Value to both protect occupants and the energy-efficiency of the building.
 Big Star selected Double Glazed Low E Argon-Filled glass to increase thermal performance and bring the U-Value down further.

 During the summer, Big Star uses the HSW60 to blend the indoor restaurant and the outdoor patio.
 However, during the winter when the weather is harsh, indoor restaurant-goers are kept comfortable with the strong thermal performance of HSW60.